wend0ver/EZscript/README.md

-EZscript is discontinued as of right now
+⚠️EZscript is discontinued as of right now⚠️

 # EZscript programming language
 #